 In 2016, Glen was approached by an old friend from nursery who had gained investment to open a boutique fitness studio in the local area.
 They became business partners, opening Studio 234.
 These old school pals were featured in the local Guardian on page 3: #Lifegoals.
 Glen now does the majority of his personal training and massage therapy at Studio 234.

-In 2017, Glen competed in the Reebok Spartan Beast in Edinburgh, Scotland, coming second out of around 800 participants.
+In 2017, he competed in the Reebok Spartan Beast in Edinburgh, Scotland, coming second out of around 800 participants.
 This subsequently led to him being featured on the BBC Good Food website as “The Vegan Personal Trainer”, where Glen explains how his diet affects his career and his clients.
+Later that year, he placed 1st in his age group at his first competitive trail Marathon.

 Despite this book tip-toeing into certain aspects of nutrition and the value of meal preparation, Glen is admittedly not a big lover of cooking, being neither particularly good at it, nor naturally passionate about it.
 For this reason, he truly believes that if he can adopt a plant-based diet without too much drama and feel better all over for this, then anyone can!
 Glen’s story is relatable to many who lead busy lifestyles and want to feel better.

-His future projects to include more books, delving into other specific subjects such as fitness, and online training and nutrition programmes for clients worldwide.
+Future projects to include more books, online training and nutrition programmes for clients worldwide.

 You can find Glen at: